Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime hearings were held in Suez on Febr.
 29-1944 with the captain, the 1st engineer, Able Seaman Monsen and the 1st and 3rd mates appearing.

 All 3 boats had rowed about 1/2 a mile away from the ship before they at 22:15 observed the second torpedo hit, which appeared to break the ship in 2, the stern part going down first, followed by the forward part which rose out of the water and sank.
-At midnight, they stopped and divided the crew in equal numbers between the 3 boats.
+At midnight, they stopped and distributed the crew in equal numbers in the 3 boats.

 The 1st engineer, who had been in the engine room, stated that a severe shock was felt when the torpedo struck, and water poured down the engine room skylight and ventilators.
 After having stopped the engines on orders from the bridge, he joined those in the port midships lifeboat.